remindmodel/remind/tutorials/06_Advanced_ChangeInputs.md

 If you want to develop a madrat package locally, you might want to work with an up-to-date cache to avoid gathering all source data locally and re-running lengthy calculations on your own computer.
 The default cache folder on the cluster is too large for this purpose, but there are two ways to creat your own cache and download it.

 **Option 1**: You can use the tool `idrcp` to achieve this.
 The tool extracts all cache files either written to or read from listed in the logfile of a REMIND input data revision and stores them in an archive you can download.

-You just need to pass the path to a input data revision, e.g. `idrcp /p/projects/rd3mod/inputdata/output/rev6.99_remind.tgz`.
-(The script looks up the cache folder used for this revision in the log file of the archive and then extracts all cache files mentioned in the log from that folder and stores them in an archive.)
+You need to pass the path to a input data revision, e.g. `idrcp /p/projects/rd3mod/inputdata/output/rev6.51_62eff8f7_remind.tgz`.
+Be sure to select a `62eff8f7` file, as that region mapping (H12) is generated first, and subsequent region mappings (`2b1450bc` / EU21) only re-aggregate the results without using the cache.
+Also, select a remind or a validation file, depending on which cache you need – basically whether the function you are working on is called from `mrremind::fullREMIND()` or `mrremind::fullVALIDATIONREMIND()`.

 **Option 2**: If you need a cache file for every single intermediate step executed during input data generation, you might want to generate your own cache from scratch.
 To do so, follow the steps 2) and 3) under [How to update input data](#how-to-update-input-data), but make further adjustments to the `start.R` script: